satellite-image-deep-learning/techniques/README.md

 * [A Beginner’s Guide to Segmentation in Satellite Images](https://medium.com/gsi-technology/a-beginners-guide-to-segmentation-in-satellite-images-9c00d2028d52)
 * [How to create a DataBlock for Multispectral Satellite Image Segmentation with the Fastai-v2](https://towardsdatascience.com/how-to-create-a-datablock-for-multispectral-satellite-image-segmentation-with-the-fastai-v2-bc5e82f4eb5)
 * [Road detection using segmentation models and albumentations libraries on Keras](https://towardsdatascience.com/road-detection-using-segmentation-models-and-albumentations-libraries-on-keras-d5434eaf73a8)
+* [Shadow-Detection-Algorithm-for-Aerial-and-Satellite-Images](https://github.com/ThomasWangWeiHong/Shadow-Detection-Algorithm-for-Aerial-and-Satellite-Images) -> shadow detection and correction algorithm

 ## Object detection
 Put a box around individual objects in an image.
 A good introduction to the challenge of performing object detection on aerial imagery is given in [this paper](https://arxiv.org/abs/1902.06042v2).
 In summary, images are large and objects may comprise only a few pixels, easily confused with random features in background.
 An example task is detecting boats on the ocean, which should be simpler than land based detection owing to the relatively blank background in images, but is still challenging.
+Note that very small objects are often addressed using segmentation.
 * Intro articles [here](https://medium.com/earthcube-stories/how-hard-it-is-for-an-ai-to-detect-ships-on-satellite-images-7265e34aadf0) and [here](https://medium.com/the-downlinq/object-detection-in-satellite-imagery-a-low-overhead-approach-part-i-cbd96154a1b7).
 * [Super-Resolution and Object Detection](https://medium.com/the-downlinq/super-resolution-and-object-detection-a-love-story-part-4-8ad971eef81e) -> Super-resolution is a relatively inexpensive enhancement that can improve object detection performance
 * [Anomaly Detection on Mars using a GAN](https://omdena.com/projects/anomaly-detection-mars/)